-Click one of the following two residence halls:
+Click one of the following three residence halls:

 Living in our Residence Hall

 Challenges students in the areas of personal wellness, integrity, and global citizenship

 Educates students on intercultural communication and understanding